DMTF/Redfish-Tools/doc-generator/README.md

 * [Configuration keys](#configuration-keys)
 * [Command-line arguments](#usage)

-If you specify an option in more than one way, command&#8209;line arguments take precedence over configuration keys.
+If you specify a configuration option in more than one way, command&#8209;line arguments take precedence over configuration keys.
+For information about command&#8209;line arguments, see [Usage](#usage "#usage").

 <a id="configuration-keys"></a>You define configuration keys in the base configuration file and, optionally, in the content supplement configuration file.